On Bruhat-Tits theory over a higher dimensional base: Introduction

 \section{Introduction}

-Let $G$ be an almost-simple, simply-connected affine algebraic group over an algebraically closed field $k$ of characteristic zero.
-Let $\mathcal O_{_n}:= k\llbracket z_{_1}, \ldots, z_{_n}\rrbracket$ and let $K_{_n} := \text{Fract}~\cO_{_n}$.
-The object of this paper is to define and study an optimal class of subgroups ${\cP} \subset G(K_{_n})$ which we term as {\it $\tt n$-bounded subgroups}.
-These are natural generalisations of the classical bounded groups and parahoric groups due to Bruhat and Tits who dealt with the case when $n = 1$ (\cite{bruhattits}, \cite{bruhattits1}).
+Let $G$ be an almost simple, simply connected affine Chevalley group scheme.
+Let $\cO$ be a complete discrete valuation ring (DVR) with a perfect residue field $k$.
+Let $\mathcal O_{n}:= k\llbracket z_{1}, \ldots, z_{n}\rrbracket$ and let $K_{n} := \Fract~\cO_{n}$; more generally, we consider ${\cO} \llbracket x_{1},\ldots,x_{n} \rrbracket$ when the residue characteristic $p$ satisfies some tameness assumptions; see Section~\ref{tameness}.
+The object of this paper is to define and study an optimal class of subgroups ${\cP} \subset G(K_{n})$ which we call {\it $\tt n$-bounded subgroups}.
+These are natural generalizations of the classical bounded groups and parahoric groups due to F.~Bruhat and J.~Tits, who dealt with the case $n = 1$ (\textit{cf.} \cite{bruhattits, bruhattits1}).

-We show that these {\tt n}-bounded groups are {\it schematic} in the sense of Bruhat and Tits, i.e., there exist smooth, finite type group schemes over $\spec~\cO_{_n}$ with connected fibres, such that the group of sections gives back the {\tt n}-bounded groups.
-We will call these group schemes {\tt nBT}-group schemes \eqref{nparahoric}.
-The {\tt nBT}-group schemes we construct are in general quasi-affine, with a large class being affine \eqref{multipargrpsch} .
-This provides natural analogues of the Bruhat-Tits group schemes over $\cO_{_n}$ with good specialization properties.
+We show that these {\tt n}-bounded groups are {\it schematic} in the sense of Bruhat and Tits; \textit{i.e.} there exist smooth, finite-type group schemes over $\spec(\cO_{n})$ with connected fibres, such that the group of sections gives back the {\tt n}-bounded groups.
+We will call these group schemes {\tt nBT}-group schemes; see Definition~\ref{nparahoric}.
+The {\tt nBT}-group schemes we construct are always {\em quasi-affine}, with a large, and perhaps most significant, class being {\em affine}; see Theorem~\ref{multipargrpsch}.
+This provides natural analogues of the Bruhat--Tits group schemes over $\cO_{n}$ with good specialization properties.

-In \cite[3.9.4]{bruhattits}, one finds general remarks on how one could possibly generalize \cite[Theorem 3.8.1]{bruhattits} to a base of dimension $2$.
-Somewhat later in the mid-nineties, there was an approach to Bruhat-Tits buildings over higher dimensional local fields made by A. Parshin \cite{parshin} with possible motivation from questions in arithmetic.
-Our approach has its origins in geometry stemming from the study of degenerations of the stack $\text{Bun}_{_G}$ of $G$-bundles over smooth projective curves \cite{balaproc}.
-Unlike Parshin, our aim is not towards generalization of the notion of a Bruhat-Tits building.
-Rather, we follow the general spirit of the Bruhat-Tits approach \cite{bruhattits}, namely, to define subgroups of $G(K_{_n})$ characterisable by group schemes over $\spec~\cO_{_n}$.
+In \cite[Section~3.9.4]{bruhattits} one finds general remarks on how one could possibly generalize \cite[Theorem 3.8.1]{bruhattits} to a base of dimension $2$.
+Somewhat later in the mid-nineties, there was an approach to Bruhat--Tits buildings over higher-dimensional local fields made by A.~Parshin \cite{parshin} with possible motivation from questions in arithmetic.
+Our approach has its origins in geometry stemming from the study of degenerations of the stack $\text{Bun}_{G}$ of $G$-bundles over smooth projective curves; see \cite{balaproc}.
+Unlike Parshin, our aim is not towards a generalization of the notion of a Bruhat--Tits building.
+Rather, we follow the general spirit of the Bruhat--Tits approach, \textit{cf.} \cite{bruhattits}, namely, to define subgroups of $G(K_{n})$ characterizable by group schemes over $\spec(\cO_{n})$.